ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 > **Note**: You need to have VS Code installed to try this.
 You can download it from [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download).

 Open your service in VS Code.
 You can use the following command to do this on Linux or OSX.
+Replace '/<folder_path>/' by the actual folder path where the Ballerina project was initialized.

 ```bash
 $ code /<folder_path>/hello_service.bal